Magyarization: Modern background

-Moderate nationalists who supported a compromise with Austria, on the other hand, were less enthusiastic.
+However, moderate nationalists, who supported a compromise with Austria, were less enthusiastic.
 Zsigmond Kemény, for example, agitated for a Magyar-led multinational state and disapproved of Kossuth's assimilatory ambitions.
-István Széchenyi was also who more conciliatory toward ethnic minorities and criticized Kossuth for "pitting one nationality against another", and while Széchenyi promoted Magyarization on the basis of the alleged "moral and intellectual supremacy" of Hungarian culture, he argued that Hungary had to first become worthy of emulation if Magyarization was to succeed.
+István Széchenyi was also who more conciliatory toward ethnic minorities and criticized Kossuth for "pitting one nationality against another".
+While Széchenyi promoted Magyarization on the basis of the alleged "moral and intellectual supremacy" of Hungarian culture, he argued that Hungary had to first become worthy of emulation if Magyarization was to succeed.
 Kossuth's radical program gained more popular support than Széchenyi's.
 The nationalists thus initially supported the policy "One country – one language – one nation" during the Kossuth-led Revolution of 1848.
 Some minority nationalists, such as the Slovak nationalist author and activist Janko Kráľ, were imprisoned or even sentenced to death in this period.